natelindev/tsdav/docs/docs/intro.md

 #### create client

-By creating a client, you can now use all tsdav methods without applying authentication header.
+By creating a client, you can now use all tsdav methods without supplying authentication header or accounts.

-However, you can always pass in custom header to override the default header for each request.
+However, you can always pass in custom header or account to override the default for each request.

 For Google